Harsha-Indukuri/Harsha-Indukuri.github.io/_includes/teaching.md

 <ul>

  <li>
-    PMRF Teaching Assistant, <a href="https://onlinecourses.nptel.ac.in/noc23_ma22/preview">Fourier Analysis and Its Applications</a>, Spring 2024
+   NPTEL - PMRF Teaching Assistant, <a href="https://onlinecourses.nptel.ac.in/noc23_ma22/preview">Fourier Analysis and Its Applications</a>, Spring 2024
   </li>

 </ul>